 - See a doctor if any worrying or unusual symptoms develop.

-The first dose is usually given between 12 and 13 months.
-A second dose is usually given at age 3 years and 4 months to 5 years, at the same time as the preschool booster of DTaP/IPV (given as a separate injection).
-(DTaP stands for diphtheria (D), tetanus (T) and acellular pertussis (aP) (whooping cough).
-IPV stands for inactivated polio vaccine.
-Polio is short for poliomyelitis.)
+In the UK, the first dose is usually given between 12 and 13 months.
+A second dose is usually given at age 3 years and 4 months.
+Both doses are given at the same time as other vaccinations as part of the childhood immunisation schedule.

 Immunisation gives very good protection and so rubella is now uncommon in the UK.
 The number of babies born with congenital rubella syndrome has greatly reduced since routine immunisation was introduced.